Environics uses proven and tested multisensor technology for chemical detection. This orthogonal method consists of:

 - The sample gas is ionized.
-This is done with alpha particles from Am-241 sources which is similar than in smoke detectors.
+This is done with Ni-63 ionization source with activity under exemption limit (<100 MBq) or with Am-241 source, which is similar than in smoke detectors.

-- The original ions react with the analyte and form ions which are transported with flowing gas to the measurement area.
+- The original ions react with the analyte and form ion clusters which are transported with flowing gas to the measurement area.

 - The measurement area is narrow flat channel with electrodes on both sides of the channel.
 These electrodes are used to create electric field which is perpendicular to the flow.

-- The ions are transported via the channel with the flow and towards the electrodes by the forces caused by the electric field and ion’s charge.
-The movement depends on the characteristics of the ion: high mobility ions goes fast and drop to the first electrodes while low mobility ions travel long time with the flow and hits to the latter electrodes..
-When the ion hits the electrode, the ion loses it’s charge.
+The ions are transported via the channel with the flow and towards the electrodes by the forces caused by the electric field and charge of ions.
+The movement depends on the characteristics of the ion: high mobility ions go fast and drop to the first electrodes while low mobility ions travel long time with the flow and hits to the latter electrodes.
+When the ion hits the electrode, the ion loses its charge.
 The charges hitting the electrodes are measured as current and the current is used as indication of the existence of certain type of ions.